 a colour format conversion component that converts data to the Non-Constant Luminance YCbCr representation,

-a chroma down-conversion component that converts data from 4:4:4 to 4:2:0, and

-a conversion component that converts a floating-point representation to a fixed-point representation (i.e. 10 bits).
+a conversion component that converts a floating-point representation to a fixed-point representation (i.e. 10 bits), and

+a chroma down-conversion component that converts data from 4:4:4 to 4:2:0.

 NOTE 3 – Scaling may also be a vital component of the pre-encoding process, for example if the target system requires a particular image resolution be delivered to the decoder.
 It may be desirable, for example, to rescale a source from a 1920x1080 to a 3840x2160 resolution, or vice versa.
 In this document we will not elaborate on this topic, however, we would suggest that rescaling is performed in either the linear domain, or at least using the RGB representation.
 [Ed.
 (JS): If the suggestion should be kept in this note, there needs to be results to back up the suggestion.]

+[Ed.
+(JCT-VC): We should remove all occurences of “we” and turn into a neutral form.]

+[Ed.
+(JCT-VC): Clarify what the latest anchor is doing and make sure that case is reflected as the primary case.
+Mention explicitly what software and configuration file to use to get the same settings.
+Include notes on where the software has more capabilities compared to what the anchor uses and what is described in the report.]

 Figure 7-1 presents a diagram of how these components could potentially be combined together to generate the desirable outcome, in a conventional manner.
 In this system, all blocks work independently, whereas chroma subsampling is performed using fixed-point arithmetic and at the same precision as the target outcome.

+[Ed.
+(JCT-VC): Replace “could potentially be” with “this is how it is done in model 1”.]